-This section presents two different approaches of Route Optimisation for NEMO and compares them with MIRON, in terms of performance, signalling load and complexity.
+This section presents two different approaches of RO for NEMO and compares them with MIRON, in terms of performance, signaling load and complexity.

-A possible approach to achieve Route Optimisation for NEMO [11] is to allow the Mobile Router directly to inform the CN about the location of the MNP using the NEMO Prefix Option.
-So far, this is simply a direct extension of the MIPv6 Route Optimisation procedure to the NEMO case.
-However, the security mechanism used for securing Route Optimisation in MIPv6 cannot be directly applied to this case.
-In MIPv6, Binding Update messages are secured through the Return Routability procedure, that verifies the collocation of the HoA and the CoA.
-In the case of a prefix, it is unfeasible to verify that all the addresses contained in the prefix (264 addresses) are collocated with the CoA contained in the Binding Update message.
-In order to overcome this difficulty, a Return Routability Procedure for Network Prefix (RRNP) [28] is proposed, which consists of performing the MIPv6 Return Routability procedure with a randomly selected address of the NEMO prefix.
+A possible approach to achieve RO for NEMO [11] is to allow the MR directly to inform the CN about the location of the MNP using the NEMO prefix option.
+So far, this is simply a direct extension of the MIPv6 RO procedure to the NEMO case.
+However, the security mechanism used for securing RO in MIPv6 cannot be directly applied to this case.
+In MIPv6, BU messages are secured through the RR procedure, that verifies the collocation of the HoA and the CoA.
+In the case of a prefix, it is unfeasible to verify that all the addresses contained in the prefix $(2^{64} \text{ addresses})$ are collocated with the CoA contained in the BU message.
+In order to overcome this difficulty, a RR procedure for network prefix (RRNP) [29] is proposed, which consists of performing the MIPv6 RR procedure with a randomly selected address of the NEMO prefix.

-We will next compare this proposal (hereafter BU for Network Prefixes) with MIRON.
+We will next compare this proposal (hereafter BU for network prefixes) with MIRON.
 In particular, we will consider the benefits and the costs associated with each one of them.
 With respect to the costs, the main difference concerns the deployment effort associated with the different proposals.
 MIRON, as we have already mentioned, uses the existent MIPv6 protocol unchanged.
 This means that the deployment of MIRON only implies modifications to the MRs. CNs do not need any upgrade since they do not require any MIRON-specific mechanism.
-On the other hand, BU for Network Prefixes requires not only upgrading the MRs but also upgrading all the potential correspondent nodes, i.e., all the nodes in the Internet.
-This is huge deployment cost, which may not be worth depending on the resulting benefits, which will be considered next.
+On the other hand, BU for network prefixes requires not only upgrading the MRs but also upgrading all the potential CNs, i.e., all the nodes in the Internet.
+This is a huge deployment cost, which may not be worth depending on the resulting benefits, which will be considered next.